7Sageer/C2RARS/readme.md

 # C2RARS: A solution to solve the problem of C to RISC-V in RARS

 **Warning** : The project is still in an early stage.
 But it is already possible to do the conversion of simple programs.
-Such like your lab assignment in OJ.
+Such like your lab assignments in OJ.

 The project is of narrow use **unless** you are mad in debugging RISC-V assembly code in RARS.
 It is a simple solution to convert C code to RISC-V assembly code that can run in RARS.